-On the 2nd Wednesday of every month, we host the ONE BK Action Info Session, which is a monthly information session for new volunteers.
+We encourage new volunteers to attend our ONE BK Action Info Session, which is held on the 2nd Wednesday of every month.
 It takes place from 5:30- 6:30 pm, at BCS headquarters, 151 Lawrence, 4th Floor, Brooklyn, NY 11201.

 BCS works with corporate groups, places of worship, universities, civic groups, and more.
 Our staff will work with you to make sure your volunteer experience is both meaningful for you, and makes a real difference in Brooklyn’s low-income neighborhoods.